 Below are 3 recommended action items that will allow sales leaders to start coaching their reps to more performance:

-2) Check out this blog which addresses how to execute effective sales skills audits of your sales reps.
-A new kind of performance review
+2) Check out more of our blogs which address how to execute effective sales skills audits of your sales reps.

 Nothing will compare to the joy of seeing your child reach their full potential.
 However, sales leaders that are able to have a similar developmental bias for their sales reps as they do their children will be the ones who exceed their number time and time again.
 Also, they will leave a lasting impact on a lot of lives!